 - There’s a lot of debate about the aesthetics of wind farms.
 Some people actually enjoy the look of wind turbines in a field, but local residents can be concerned that a wind farm is spoiling the appearance of the local landscape.
 Of course, most wind turbines are located in remote areas with very few people nearby, so this is not a regular occurrence.
 It’s also not a problem when it comes to offshore wind farms, for obvious reasons!

 - Wind farms can be an expensive investment.
-They are still an investment, of course, but the manufacturing and installation of wind turbines requires a lot of money initially, both in commercial and residential applications.
+They are still an investment, of course, but the manufacturing and installation of wind turbines require a lot of money initially, both in commercial and residential applications.

 How do wind turbines affect the environment?
 Are windmills harmful?